ArmanGrewal03/Crypto_Price_Tracker/README.md

 - [Usage](#usage)
 - [Installation](#installation)

 ## Features

-- Implements coinmarketcap.com API to get latest prices on cryptocurrencies.
+- Implements coinmarketcap.com API to get the latest prices on cryptocurrencies.
 - Uses Recycler View to present all cryptos in a list.
-- Has a searchbar to search through the long list of cryptos.
+- Features a search bar to filter through the long list of cryptos.
-- Button toggle allows user to add crypto to wathlist on a sperate tab.
+- Button toggle allows users to add crypto to their watchlist on a separate tab.
-- Wathlist is implmented by using SQlite.
+- Watchlist is implemented using SQLite for data storage.

 ## Usage

-- The All Coins tab presents all the cryptos.
+- The "All Coins" tab presents all the available cryptocurrencies.
-- To add a crypto to your wathlist, simply click "+watchlist" toggle on the crypto currency.
+- To add a crypto to your watchlist, simply click the "+watchlist" toggle on the cryptocurrency.
-- To view your watchlist, restart app and go to watchlist tab.
+- To view your watchlist, restart the app and go to the watchlist tab.
-- To search a cryptocurrency, use the search bar on the top.
+- To search for a specific cryptocurrency, use the search bar at the top.

 ## Installation

-To get started, follow these steps
+To get started, follow these steps:

+1. **Clone the Repository:**
-1. Clone this repository to your local machine
+   Clone this repository to your local machine.

-2. Ensure that Android studios is isntalled
+2. **Install Android Studio:**
+   Make sure you have Android Studio installed.

+3. **Open Project:**
-3. Open project in Android Studios and locate where repository is cloned and select project folder
+   Open the project in Android Studio and locate the folder where the repository is cloned.
+Select the project folder.

+4. **Sync Project:**
-4. Let Android Studio sync the project and download any necessary dependencies.
+   Let Android Studio sync the project and download any necessary dependencies.

+5. **Connect Device or Emulator:**
-5. Connect an Android device to the computer, or set up a emulator to test application on
+   Connect an Android device to your computer or set up an emulator to test the application.

+6. **Build and Run:**
-6. Build and run the project by clicking the "Run" button in Android Studio or using the shortcut (usually Shift + F10).
+   Build and run the project by clicking the "Run" button in Android Studio or using the shortcut (usually Shift + F10).